369431: Leadership Communication Strategies

 - I encourage you try to relate your own "real world" experiences from your professional experiences (or personal if your work experiences are limited) as much as possible to our activities and discussions as your own experiences will provide great opportunity for us to learn from each other.
 I will look for comments that explore the content of the course.
 Your comments should add significantly to the discussion by building on others' comments, suggesting alternative solutions, pointing out problems, and even at times, constructively disagreeing.

 - All replies and/or comments should be written with respect, whether you agree or disagree with what is being stated.
 Our discussion goal is to be collaborative, not combative.
 Experience shows that even an innocent remark in an online environment can be easily misconstrued.
 I suggest that you always proof and re-read your responses carefully before you post them to make certain that your message will not be seen as a personal attack.
 Be positive in your approach to others and diplomatic with your words.
 I will do my best to do the same.
 Respect is the foundation of successful online learning.

 Turn in everything on time

 - An assignment is late if I don’t have it by the end of the week it is due.
-A classroom week runs from Monday at 12:00am to Sunday at 11:59pm.
+Assignments are due Sunday at 11:59pm.